Petition the NRC To Take an Enforcement Action

 Director's decisions will be filed with the Office of the Secretary.
 Within 25 days after the date of a Director's decision, the Commission may decide to review that decision.
 However, no petition or other request for Commission review of a Director's decision under this section will be entertained by the Commission.

 Once a petition is accepted for review, and throughout the petition process, you will be informed of progress and given copies of all relevant correspondence.
 A public meeting may be held, if appropriate.

-More information on the petition process may be found in our brochure on this subject, "Public Petition Process" (NUREG/BR-0200), and in Management Directive 8.11 , which provides guidance on the review process for 10 CFR 2.206 Petitions for NRC staff.
+More information on the petition process may be found in our brochure on this subject, "Enforcement Petition Process," and in Management Directive 8.11 and the Desktop Guide, which provide guidance on the review process for 10 CFR 2.206 Petitions for NRC staff.

 The NRC has initiated efforts to update the 2.206 process.
 On October 20, 2020, the NRC held a public meeting to discuss proposed changes to the 2.206 process described in Management Directive 8.11, “Review Process for 10 CFR 2.206 Petitions.”
 Please see the transcript for the meeting.